gabrieltseng/gabrieltseng.github.io/about.md

 permalink: /about/
 ---

 I am currently a Machine Learning Engineer at [Okra Solar](https://okrasolar.com/), exploring the applications of machine learning to smart solar microgrids.
+I also work with [NASA Harvest](https://nasaharvest.com/), using remote sensing to estimate which crops are being grown where.

 I am interested in / have been lucky to contribute to:
 * **Technology for good**, such as to [better understand natural hazards](https://github.com/esowc/ml_drought), or to